What Are Chipotles in Adobo? Plus the Chipotle Paste Hack You’ll Use on Everything

 • It’s the starting point for so many reader-favorite recipes like chipotle crema, tofu marinade, and taquitos.

-They sit around 2,500–8,000 Scoville units, which puts them in the same ballpark as jalapeños.
+They sit at 2,500–8,000 Scoville units, putting them in the same ballpark as jalapeños.
 But the smokiness and vinegar mellow the heat a bit.
 If you’re spice-sensitive, just start with ½ teaspoon of the paste and build from there.

 Home cook tip: Blend the chipotles into a paste and mix it with yogurt, sour cream, or hummus to dial back the heat while keeping that bold flavor.